 Negrão and colleagues evaluated the infants at birth.
 They then reevaluated them during their second year of life.
 To do so, they used sub-scales of the Bayley Scales of Infant and Toddler Development (Bayley-III).
 Those measured gross motor, fine motor, and cognitive skills.

-The researchers placed mothers into one of the following categories.
-It was based on their behavior during pregnancy.
+The researchers placed mothers into one of these groups.
+It was based on their actions during pregnancy.

 - Neither drinking nor smoking (NC).

 Only the children of the ACTC mothers had a higher risk of fine motor skills delay.
 And there was no delay in gross motor skills or cognitive skills.
 That was compared to the NC group.

 Researchers also analyzed separately alcohol (AC) and tobacco use (TC).
 Again, it was in comparison to the NC group.
 They found that neither was linked with either delayed motor or cognitive skills.

 - Negrão, M. et al. Association between tobacco and/or alcohol consumption during pregnancy and infant development.
 Braz J Med Biol Res, 54(1).